FoolingMyselfWithDreams/YT-TMS-Finder/README.md

 ##
 This is a continuation of the TMS Finder made by Ben-0-mad.
-The text beyond the section "## What you need to know" is mainly copied from the original with a couple of edits to reflect the new state of the code.
+The text beyond the section "What you need to know" is mainly copied from the original with a couple of edits to reflect the new state of the code.

 See you somewhere!

 --- FoolingMyselfWithDreams

 ### V1.0.5
 Getting everything to a working state

 New features:
 - Check multiple channels (-uf option)
 - Check playlists